An invitation to Alexandrov geometry: CAT(0) spaces: Exotic aspherical manifolds

-Note that \begin{clm}{} $\tilde G$ is a convex set in $\tilde{\spc{Q}}$. \end{clm}
+Note that \begin{clm}{} $\tilde G$ is a convex set in~$\tilde{\spc{Q}}$. \end{clm}

-Indeed, according to Proposition \ref{prob:cubical-analog}, $\tilde{\spc{Q}}$ is $\Cat{}{0}$.
-By Exercise \ref{ex:locally-convex}, it is sufficient to show that $\tilde G$ is locally convex in $\tilde{\spc{Q}}$, or equivalently, $G$ is locally convex in $\spc{Q}$.
+Indeed, according to Proposition \ref{prob:cubical-analog}, $\tilde{\spc{Q}}$ is $\CAT(0)$.
+By Exercise \ref{ex:locally-convex}, it is sufficient to show that $\tilde G$ is locally convex in $\tilde{\spc{Q}}$, or equivalently, $G$ is locally convex in~$\spc{Q}$.

-Note that the latter can only fail if $\gamma$ passes two vertices, say $\xi$ to $\zeta$ in $\spc{S}$, which are joined by an edge not in $\gamma$; denote this edge by $e$.
+Note that the latter can only fail if $\gamma$ contains two vertices, say $\xi$ and $\zeta$ in $\spc{S}$, which are joined by an edge not in $\gamma$; denote this edge by~$e$.

-Each edge of $\spc{S}$ has length $\tfrac\pi2$.
-Therefore each of two circles formed by $e$ and an arc of $\gamma$ from $\xi$ to $\zeta$ is shorter that $\gamma$.
-Moreover, at least one of them is noncontractible since $\gamma$ is not.
+Each edge of $\spc{S}$ has length~$\tfrac\pi2$.
+Therefore each of the two circles formed by $e$ and an arc of $\gamma$ from $\xi$ to $\zeta$ is shorter than~$\gamma$.
+Moreover, at least one of them is noncontractible since $\gamma$ is noncontractible.
 That is, $\gamma$ is not a shortest noncontractible circle --- a contradiction. \claimqeds

-Further, note that $\tilde G$ is homeomorphic to the plane, since $\tilde G$ is a 2-dimensional manifold without boundary which by the above is $\Cat{}{0}$ and hence is contractible.
+Observe that $\tilde G$ is homeomorphic to the plane; indeed, $\tilde G$ is a 2-dimensional manifold without boundary which by the above is $\CAT(0)$ and hence is contractible.

-Denote by $C_R$ the circle of radius $R$ in $\tilde G$ centered at $\tilde v$.
-All $C_R$ are homotopic to each other in $\tilde G\backslash\{\tilde v\}$ and therefore in $\tilde{\spc{Q}}\backslash \{\tilde v\}$.
+Denote by $C_R$ the circle of radius $R$ in $\tilde G$ centered at~$\tilde v$.
+All $C_R$ are homotopic to each other in $\tilde G\setminus\{\tilde v\}$ and therefore in $\tilde{\spc{Q}}\setminus \{\tilde v\}$.

-Note that the map $\tilde{\spc{Q}}\backslash \{\tilde v\}\to \spc{S}$ which returns the direction of $[{\tilde v}{x}]$ for any $x\ne \tilde v$, maps $C_R$ to a circle homotopic to $\gamma$.
-Therefore $C_R$ is not contractible in $\tilde{\spc{Q}}\backslash \{\tilde v\}$.
+Note that the map $\tilde{\spc{Q}}\setminus \{\tilde v\}\to \spc{S}$ which returns the direction of $[{\tilde v}{x}]$ for any $x\ne \tilde v$, maps $C_R$ to a circle homotopic to~$\gamma$.
+Therefore $C_R$ is not contractible in $\tilde{\spc{Q}}\setminus \{\tilde v\}$.